When asked what the strangest object in the universe is there will be an almost unanimous answer: a black hole.

 The maximum mass, however, isn’t quite known as physics becomes a *little* complicated in a neutron star (to make an understatement).
 It has been suggested that the maximum mass of a neutron star is about 2.2 solar masses, which is a little higher than had been previously calculated.
 However, due to uncertainties, the upper limit may even be as high as 2.9 solar masses.
 With the largest neutron star discovered to date only being 2 solar masses, it seems far more likely that the conservative number of 2.2 is more likely.

 What about a black hole?
-What is there minimum mass?
-Well, the smallest found to date is 3.8 solar masses (but black holes are expected to fall somewhere within the 3 solar mass range).
+What is their minimum mass?
+Well, the smallest found to date is 3.8 solar masses (but black holes are expected to fall somewhere within the 3 solar masses range).
 You can now see that there is a bit of an obvious gap in here, a bit of a break between the neutron star and the black hole.
 This is where the quark star fits in.
-No quark star have yet been discovered, and it is not a complete replacement of a black hole (there are many other theoretical stellar objects for that).
+No quark star have been discovered just yet, nor is it a complete replacement of a black hole (there are many other theoretical stellar objects, like the gravastar, for that).
 It just replaces the need for a neutron star to be larger than what our estimates indicate is possible, or for a black hole to be even stranger than it already is… if that’s even possible.

 So, what is a quark star?
 Well, a neutron star is held up by neutron degeneracy, the repulsive forces of the neutrons themselves not allowing gravity to win.
 A quark star is when gravity wins and the neutrons are broken down into their constitute parts: one up quark and two down quarks.
 And then quark degeneracy stops gravity from winning.